xiezhenye/mysql-plugin-mdl-info/README.md

-mysql-plugin-mdl-locks
+mysql-plugin-mdl-info
 =======================

-This plugin is used to show all MDL locks of mysql 5.5+.
+This plugin is used to show all metadata locks (MDL) info of mysql 5.5+.
-The behavior of mdl locks has changed in mysql 5.5 .
-DDL statements may be blocked by MDL locks in some unobvious way like `begin; select * from some table;` and has no way to find out by whom the table is locked.
-This plugin used a trick way to fetch the MDL lock information and now, you can know who lock the tables through a information schema table.
+The behavior of metadata locks has changed in mysql 5.5 .
+DDL statements may be blocked by MDL in some unobvious way like `begin; select * from some table;` and has no way to find out by whom the table is locked.
+This plugin used a trick way to fetch the MDL information and now, you can know who lock the tables through a information schema table.

 usage
 -----

 first, compile the plugin and install in to plugin dir

-    cp -r src /path/to/mysql-src/plugin/mdl_locks
+    cp -r src /path/to/mysql-src/plugin/mdl_info
     cd /path/to/mysql-src
     cmake . -DBUILD_CONFIG=mysql_release
-    cd plugin/mdl_locks
+    cd plugin/mdl_info
     make
     make install

 then, load the plugin into mysql

-    mysql> INSTALL PLUGIN MDL_LOCKS SONAME 'mdl_Locks.so';
+    mysql> INSTALL PLUGIN MDL_LOCKS SONAME 'mdl_info.so';

-thus, you can found `MDL_LOCKS` table in `information_schema` database
+thus, you can found `MDL_INFO` table in `information_schema` database

     mysql> lock tables plugin read;
     Query OK, 0 rows affected (0.00 sec)

-    mysql> select * from information_schema.MDL_LOCKS;
+    mysql> select * from information_schema.MDL_INFO;
     +-----------+----------+-------------+-----------+----------+--------+
     | THREAD_ID | DURATION | TYPE        | NAMESPACE | DATABASE | NAME   |
     +-----------+----------+-------------+-----------+----------+--------+